 Diablo III gets complaints that it's too colorful.
 They've even started a petition wanting to replace the entirety of Diablo III with act 3 of Diablo II.
 Numerous counter-petitions have already been launched, and Blizzard has pointed out why Darker and Edgier graphics would be implausible or unplayable.

 The series has suffered ever since the second game came out (it was dramatically different in theme and tone from the first game) and every new game in the series inspires rage in a certain segment of the fanbase.
-There's even a 'documentary' series called The Real Silent Hill Experience half of which talks about the first four games, the other half a non-stop bitch fest about every game in the series after the fourth.
-Basically, the fanbase has two camps: Those who appreciate the series as a whole, and those who hate any game in the series Team Silent did not create.
+There's even a 'documentary' series called The Real Silent Hill Experience half of which talks about the first four games, the other half a non-stop series of complaints about every game in the series after the fourth.
+Basically, half the fanbase feels the game Jumped the Shark after it stopped being made by Team Silent.

 This seems to be the fate of the "re-imagining" of the first game on the Wii, which has changed the formula far more than either of the previous two games.
 Oddly, many fan complaints focus on the inclusion of a touch-screen phone rather than any of the more drastic alterations.

 There's already complaining from fans of the series that since Akira Yamaoka is not composing the music for Silent Hill 8, it's "not really a Silent Hill game."